onera/paradigm/training/Python/01_Introduction/introduction.md

 ##### **<span style="color:darkorange;">Note</span>**
 *<span style="color:darkorange;">
 Advanced feature.
-Used in ParaDiGM algorithm development.
+Used in **ParaDiGM** algorithm development.
 </span>*

 As you have seen with the game earlier, the block-distributed and partitioned point of view are key in parallel load balanced algorithms.
 That for it is paramount to be able to easily switch between those two.
 `PDM_part_to_block` and `PDM_block_to_part` are low level tools to wrap the creation of MPI communication graphs.

-It arised that we needed a function to link partitions in order to exchange fields.
+It arose that we needed a function to link partitions in order to exchange fields.
-This particularly is at stake at the end ParaDiGM algorithms to make a link between the partitionned input mesh data and the partitionned output mesh data.
+This particularly is at stake at the end **ParaDiGM** algorithms to make a link between the partitioned input mesh data and the partitioned output mesh data.
 This is the `PDM_part_to_part` function.
 You will use it at the end of the day in the last exercise.

 ### Preconditioning geometric algorithms using trees

 ##### **<span style="color:darkorange;">Note</span>**
 *<span style="color:darkorange;">
 Advanced feature.
-Used in ParaDiGM algorithm development.
+Used in **ParaDiGM** algorithm development.
 </span>*

 <img src="octree.png" width="150" align="left" style="margin: 0px 30px 0px 30px;">

 <br/>

-The performance in the features in ParaDiGM comes from the use of parallel search trees.
+The performance in the features in **ParaDiGM** comes from the use of parallel search trees.
 For search on points mainly octrees are used.
 The bounding box tree is used to store and to search on mesh elements.

 <br/><br/>